OTUSOFE365025/project-group-3-crn-45740/Quality Attributes.md

 Quality Attribute: Performance

-Scenario: When a student asks, “When is *insert course* final exam?”, the system should be able to process the request and return a valid response under normal operating conditions.
+Scenario: When a student asks, “When is the *insert course* final exam?”, the system should be able to process the request and return a valid response under normal operating conditions.

 Associated Use Case: UC-1